-ODOT will require the contractor to follow ODOT Specification 290.51, Protection of Sensitive Cultural Sites, 34 throughout the duration of construction.
-ODOT's requirement that the contractor follow the above specification along with the Inadvertent Discovery Plan and Project-specific PA (and the mandatory protocols contained therein) will ensure substantial adverse effects to newly discovered archaeological resources will be avoided.
+ODOT would require the contractor to follow ODOT Specification 290.51, Protection of Sensitive Cultural Sites, 33 throughout the duration of construction.
+ODOT's requirement that the contractor follow the above specification along with the Inadvertent Discovery Plan and Project-specific PA (and the mandatory protocols contained therein) would ensure substantial adverse effects to newly discovered archaeological resources would be avoided.